isomerpages/nlb-biblioasia/index.md

       alt: Francis P. Ng
   - infopic:
       title: Growing Food in a Garden City
-      subtitle: "Nature and the Environment "
+      subtitle: Nature and the Environment
       id: infopic
       description: Urban edible gardening in Singapore might be all the rage now, but the movement has roots that date back to the early 20th century.